hoonzis/hoonzis.github.io/_posts/2016-11-03-charting-options-fsharp-fable-nvd3.md

 ---
 I have been playing with option, their pricing and pay-off charts generation for some time now.
 I have created a small F# library called [Pricer](https://github.com/hoonzis/Pricer) which does options pricing and few other things.
 In order to demonstrate what the library can do, I wanted to create a small web application.
 First I went for standard JavaScript client with F# backend, but then I cam across [Fable](http://fable.io/).
 At the end I have created [payoffcharts.com](http://www.payoffcharts.com/).
 The page contains different visualizations of options, payoffs and their prices - and yeah it's all F#.

-I have already written an [introduction into Fable, D3 and NVD3 charting](http://www.hoonzis.com/charting-with-fable-and-nvd3/), the rest of this post is structured as follows:
+I have already written an [introduction into Fable, D3 and NVD3 charting](http://www.hoonzis.com/charting-with-fable-and-nvd3/).
+Check it out for the charting part.
+The rest of this post is structured as follows:

 - Introduction into options, their parameters
 - Domain model describing options